jlwalkerlg/blog/content/posts/software-development/cqrs.md

 ---
-title: "CQRS"
+title: CQRS
-date: "2023-11-27T09:43:35Z"
+date: 2023-11-27T09:43:35Z
 categories:
 - Software Development
 tags:
 - software-architecture
 - cqrs
 - domain-driven-design
 ---

 Typically we have a single domain model that serves both reads and writes.